-Milford is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Milford is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Milford is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Milford does not have a public transit system used by locals to get to and from work.

-The education level of Milford citizens is a little higher than the average for US cities and towns: 21.76% of adults in Milford have at least a bachelor's degree.
+The citizens of Milford are slightly better educated than the national average of 21.84% for all cities and towns, with 21.76% of adults in Milford having a bachelor's degree or advanced degree.